raguilera82/angular-testing/README.md

-## In this example you can view the bad way, all logic is implemented by one component.
-This is really hard for testing because you have two strong dependencies: DOM (Component) and HTTP (connect remote server).
+## In this example you can view better way, the solution has three layers: proxy (connect to remote server), adapter (match response with domain model) and view (of course Component).
+This is easy for testing because much logic is in the domain.

-## We need to refactor the solution and add some tests.
-See the "with-tests-and-refactor" branch
+### To start fake server you have to execute.
+Listen in port 3000

+´´´
+$> npm run fake-server
+´´´

+### To run unit and integration tests with code coverage

+´´´
+$> npm run test -- --code-coverage
+´´´

+### To run e2e tests

+´´´
+$> npm run e2e
+´´´